What Is Spiritism ?

 What Does Spiritism Reveal ?

-Even more, it reveals what we are, from where we have come, to where we shall go and the cause of our pains and sufferings.
+- Even more, it reveals what we are, from where we have originated, to where we shall go, and the cause of our pains and sufferings.

 God, the Universe, and Laws of Nature